Free Live Streaming Tools to Promote Your Books

 Live streaming through Instagram is fairly basic, but the channel constantly rolls out new features and capabilities.
 Some authors find short Instagram stories are a great way to get comfortable on live camera.
 A starting point may be a quick shout out to your readers on location before a book signing or reading.

-boosting existing published posts around your scheduled live stream or the saved Instagram story (if also saved as a post).
+- Optional Post Boost – increase your reach by boosting existing published posts around your scheduled live stream or the saved Instagram story (if also saved as a post).

 Periscope offers another free live streaming option that is integrated with Twitter.
 If you have a strong Twitter following, then you may want to try Periscope.
-Also, many live stream broadcasters find this platform plays well with some of their favorite third-party apps and tools. for live streaming beginners who want to use Twitter and Periscope to build their online presence.
+Also, many live stream broadcasters find this platform plays well with some of their favorite third-party apps and tools.
+Twitter offers tips for live streaming beginners who want to use Twitter and Periscope to build their online presence.

 Live offers both a free option or paid option.
 This tool enables you to run simultaneous streaming sessions from your windows, mac, iOS device, or Go-Pro.